aimeedowell/ContextFreeCreatures/README.md

 Download Unity Hub.
 Download Unity version 2020.3.30f1.
 Download Context Free Creatures as a zip and place it in a suitable location.
-Open this folder through Unity Hub.
+Open this folder through Unity Hub and double click to run.

 To play the game executable: